mzrieker/AndroidContentProvider/README.md

 Ran on a Samsung Galaxy S8 running android 7.0, 2960 x 1440 resolution: 571 PPI Emulated on a Nexus 5x API 26 - running android 8.0 - with a screen resolution of 1080 x 1920: 420 dpi

 Anything that doesn't work: Nothing, worked fine for me!

-Grade: 50/50
-Should have included your program 4 in your program 5.
-It's all supposed to run as one program.